 We regularly engage with our shareholders and other stakeholders.
 Our executive team hosts teleconferences to discuss our annual budget and we host teleconferences to discuss our quarterly financial and operating results.
 The teleconferences are webcast and available to analysts, media, shareholders and the public.
 Our executive and senior management also typically speak at investor conferences and meet one-on-one with investors as part of our shareholder engagement.
-In addition, each spring, we hold one-on-one ESG-focused discussions with the senior ESG personnel of major institutional investors to understand their views on sustainability issues and disclosure requirements.
+In addition, when requested, we hold one-on-one ESG-focused discussions with major institutional investors to discuss initiatives, targets, progress, and plans to advance our sustainability profile.